ksandstr/mung/README.md

     libmoose-perl libtrycatch-perl liblist-moreutils-perl libdevel-cover-perl
     libstruct-compare-perl libmodern-perl-perl

-To run the benchmark suite, use
+To run the benchmark suite (perhaps with a `-DNDEBUG` somewhere in config.mk), use

     mung$ make && TESTBENCH_OPTS="notest=1 bench=1" ./run.sh -nographic